andreaskundig/ncms-hestia/src/site/about/en/index.md

 ---
 title: About us
 hero: |-
-  <p>Dreaming of a data-driven breakthrough?
+  <p>Dreaming of a data-driven breakthrousgh?
   — We have the skills to make it happen<br>
   <strong>Let’s talk</strong></p>
 story_title: A short story about us